nirvannar/DisasterResponsePipeline/IntroReadMe.md

 ```

 ## Project Motivation <a name="Project-Motivation"></a>
-For this project, I was interestested in using the characteristcs of Holocene volcanoes for the purpose of Volcano tourism.
-A data science approach was taken using the CRISP-DM process.
+For this project, I used data set containing real messages that were sent during disaster events.
 A combination of the characteristics and the tourists location and base and appetite for distance travel will allow the traveller to use a combination of analyses to pick the locations for leisure travel purposes.

 **_Business Problem Understanding_**